Skip to main content

 Yes.
 All contractors are required to remain AbilityOne certified resellers.

-The agency is also committed to increasing small business participation in strategic sourcing initiatives and OS4 is expected to increase the volume of spend going to small businesses, while also delivering government savings.
-GSA estimates that more than $8 out of every $10 spent on OS4 purchasing will go to small businesses.
+We are committed to increasing small business participation in strategic sourcing initiatives and OS4 is expected to increase the volume of spend going to small businesses, while also delivering government savings.
+We estimate that more than $8 out of every $10 spent on OS4 purchases will go to small businesses.

-What if the product I want to buy is not on OS4?
+If the product you want to buy is not on OS4

-In general, the OS4 program includes a wide range of products, brands, and part numbers, although not every brand or part number may be included.
-By purchasing office supplies through OS4, customers are able to ensure that they are meeting all relevant mandates and procurement regulations (TAA, EO 13834).
-We recommend purchasing an item that is a “close second” to the office supply you are intending to buy.
+In general, the OS4 program includes a wide range of products, brands, and part numbers, although not every brand or part number.
+We recommend purchasing an item that is a close second to the office supply you are intending to buy.

 OS4 includes a Delivery Tier Discount structure.
 Percentage discounts are included on orders of $300 and more with some vendors.

-My favorite vendor is not part of OS4, may I still order from them?
+If your favorite vendor is not part of OS4

 Print Page Email Page